Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/uv/uv_sculpt.rst

    :class: refbox

    :Mode:      Edit Mode
-   :Menu:      :menuselection:`Sidebar --> Tool --> Options`
+   :Panel:     :menuselection:`Sidebar --> Tool --> Options`

-When UV sculpting is activated, the Toolbar shows the brush tool selection and options.
+When UV sculpting is activated, the Sidebar shows the brush tool selection and options.

 Lock Borders
    Locks the boundary of UV islands from being affected by the brush.